How to Set TradingView Alerts¶

 Want to automate? - Webhook Guide - Automation setup - FAQ: Automation

-Need help? - Support - Contact information
+Need help? - Discord Community - Ask questions and get help from users - Support - Contact information

 🎓 Pro Tips¶